opensearch-project/documentation-website/_opensearch/query-dsl/xy.md

 ## Spatial relations

-When you provide an xy shape to the xy query, the xy fields are matched using the following spatial relations to the provided shape:
+When you provide an xy shape to the xy query, the xy fields are matched using the following spatial relations to the provided shape.

 Relation | Description | Supporting xy Field Type
 :--- | :--- | :---